 \section{Introduction}

-The computation of stable matchings is a core topic in the intersection of algorithm design and theory, algorithmic game theory, and computational social choice.
+Computing stable matchings is a core topic in the intersection of algorithm design and theory, algorithmic game theory, and computational social choice.
 It has numerous applications---the research goes back to the 1960s.
-The classic (and most prominent from introductory textbooks) problem \textsc{Stable Marriage}, which is known to be solvable in linear time, relies on complete bipartite graphs for the modeling with the two sides representing the same number of ``men'' and ``women''.
+The classic (and most prominent from introductory textbooks) problem, \textsc{Stable Marriage}, is known to be solvable in linear time.
+It relies on complete bipartite graphs for the modeling with the two sides representing the same number of ``men'' and ``women''.
 Herein, each side expresses preferences (linear orderings aka rankings) over the opposite sex.
-Informally, stability then means that no two matched agents have reason to break up. \textsc{Stable Roommates}, however, is not restricted to a bipartite setting: given is a set~$V$ of agents together with a preference list~$\mathcal{P}_v$ for every agent~$v \in V$, where a preference list $\mathcal{P}_v$ is a strict (linear) order on~$V \setminus \{v\}$.
-The task is to find a \emph{stable matching}, that is, a set of pairs of agents such that each agent is contained in at most one pair and there is no blocking edge (i.e., a pair of agents who strictly prefer their mates in this pair to their partners in the matching; naturally, we assume that agents prefer to be matched over being unmatched).
+Informally, stability then means that no two matched agents have reason to break up. \textsc{Stable Roommates}, however, is not restricted to a bipartite setting.
+The input consists of a set~$V$ of agents together with a preference list~$\mathcal{P}_v$ for every agent~$v \in V$, where a preference list $\mathcal{P}_v$ is a strict (linear) order on~$V \setminus \{v\}$.
+The task is to find a \emph{stable matching}, that is, a set of pairs of agents such that each agent is contained in at most one pair and there is no blocking edge (i.e., a pair of agents who strictly prefer their mates in this pair to their partners in the matching; naturally, we assume that the agents prefer to be matched to being unmatched).
 Such a matching can be computed in polynomial time~\cite{Irving85}.
-We refer the reader to the monographs~\cite{GusfieldIrving89,Manlove13} for a general discussion on \textsc{Stable Roommates}.
+We refer to the monographs~\cite{GusfieldIrving89,Manlove13} for a general discussion on \textsc{Stable Roommates}.
 Recent practical applications of \textsc{Stable Roommates} and its variations also to be studied here range from kidney exchange to connections in peer-to-peer networks~\cite{GaiLMMRV07,RothSU05,RothSU07}.